Dave O'Neil

 David O'Neil (born 8 May 1965) is an Australian stand-up comedian, actor, bass guitarist, writer, television and radio presenter.

-Early career
+Early life

-Dave was a Cub, Scout, Venturer and Rover.
+O'Neil was a Cub, Scout, Venturer and Rover.
 His late father Kevin was the Group Leader at the 1st/3rd Mitcham Scout Group.

-After finishing high school, O'Neil completed a course in primary school teaching; however, he never taught.
+After finishing high school at Mitcham High School in Melbournes East O'Neil completed a course in primary school teaching; however, he never taught.
 He became a field officer for the Red Cross, giving talks and training sessions, where he first enjoyed public speaking and the opportunity to tell jokes.

 In the late 1980s, he was a member of Melbourne band Captain Cocoa, in which he played bass.
 His identical twin brother, Glenn, was the lead vocalist.